arh-eu/gds-java-sdk/README.md

 ### Reusing the client

-The client is not reusable, meaning that if the connection (login) fails or the client is closed, the `connect()` method cannot be invoked again.
-If you want to use the client again, you have to instantiate it again.
+The client is not reusable, meaning that if the connection (login) fails or the client is closed, the `connect()` method cannot be invoked and will throw an `IllegalStateException`.
+If you want to use the client again, you have to create a new instance.

 ### Thread-safety